Quint Digital Media logs Q4 net profit of Rs 45 lakh

-New Delhi, April 14 (IANS) Quint Digital Media Ltd (QDML) on Wednesday reported a net profit of Rs 45 lakh for the quarter ended March.
+New Delhi: Quint Digital Media Ltd (QDML) on Wednesday reported a net profit of Rs 45 lakh for the quarter ended March.

 During the previous quarter, the company had reported a net profit of Rs 18 lakh.